HR and I-9 Audits

 - Leaves of Absence

-At the conclusion of the audit process, the auditor will review the results with Leadership and produce a written report, an Executive Summary and a Dashboard, which will serves as your road map moving forward.
+At the conclusion of the audit process, the auditor will review the results with leadership and produce a written report, an Executive Summary and a Dashboard, which will serve as a road map moving forward.

 Increased scrutiny from U.S. Immigration and Customs Enforcement (ICE) on whether your employees are authorized to work in the U.S. means that members need to be fully aware of the state of their I-9 compliance.

 A proactive Form I-9 audit focuses on how well the organization is complying with Form I-9 requirements.
 MRA will review your Form I-9’s, which often uncover inadequate, missing or incomplete information and will then set the stage for moving forward in a compliant and best practice fashion and give you peace of mind to focus on running your business.

 Employers are required to post all current labor laws to ensure employees have an understanding of their rights under state and federal laws.
 To avoid significant fines due to noncompliance, it is essential for an employer to stay up-to-date with required postings.